^

 Pharmacodynamics

-Okatsin shows bactericidal activity against many gram-negative and some Gram-positive aerobic microorganisms (Staphylococcus saprophyticus, Staphylococcus aureus and Staphylococcus epidermidis), as well as Chlamydia trachomatis.
-With regard to Streptococcus spp., Streptococcus pneumoniae, Pseudomonas cepacia, Ureaplasma urealyticum, Mycoplasma hominis and anaerobic bacteria, the drug is ineffective.
+Ocacin exhibits bactericidal activity against many gram-negative and some gram-positive aerobic microorganisms (Staphylococcus saprophyticus, Staphylococcus aureus and Staphylococcus epidermidis), as well as Chlamydia trachomatis.
+The drug is ineffective against Streptococcus spp., Streptococcus pneumoniae, Pseudomonas cepacia, Ureaplasma urealyticum, Mycoplasma hominis and anaerobic bacteria.

-The active substance Okatsina - Lomefloxacin hydrochloride - blocks the action of bacterial enzymes (topoisomerases II and IV), which stops the process of transcription and replication of their DNA, protein synthesis and other biochemical processes that ensure the viability of bacterial cells.
+The active substance of Ocacin - lomefloxacin hydrochloride - blocks the action of bacterial enzymes (topoisomerase II and IV), thereby stopping the process of transcription and replication of their DNA, protein synthesis and other biochemical processes that ensure the viability of bacterial cells.

 Pharmacokinetics

-Data on the absorption of eye drops Okacin after intraconjunctival administration are not given.
+Data on the absorption of Ocacin eye drops after intraconjunctival application are not provided.

 Dosing and administration

-Eye drops Okacin should be instilled in the lower conjunctival sac: at the initial stage of treatment - one drop every 5 minutes for 25 minutes or one drop per hour for 8 hours.
-In the following days it is necessary to instill one drop in each eye 2-3 times a day.
+Ocacin eye drops should be instilled into the lower conjunctival sac: at the initial stage of treatment - one drop every 5 minutes for 25 minutes or one drop per hour for 8 hours.
+In the following days, one drop should be instilled into each eye 2-3 times a day.
 The duration of the course of treatment is 7-9 days.

 Contraindicated